 - 1 small clove garlic, peeled

-- 2 tbsp pine nuts (plus more to serve, if desired)
+- 2 tablespoon pine nuts (plus more to serve, if desired)

 - 1 small bunch fresh basil

-- 3 tbsp finely grated vegetarian parmesan-style cheese
+- 3 tablespoon finely grated vegetarian parmesan-style cheese

 - 2 large handfuls salad leaves